mitsuba-renderer/struct-jit/README.md

 Due to the basic nature of the task, the JIT compiler admits a particularly simple and fast implementation that merely copies and pastes pre-compiled snippets to assemble the final conversion function.

+Finally, a slow software emulation mode is also available.
+Its main application is to validate the JIT implementation in testcases.